In general, looking after your incisions after a breast augmentation is fairly easy.

 Check with your plastic surgeon before you leave the hospital if you can take home some spare dressings.
 Then, if you do get your dressings wet (and you're allowed to change them yourself) you can dry the area with a cool hairdryer and apply new dressings.

-Skin edges usually form a seal within a day or two of breast surgery.
+Skin edges usually form a seal within a day or two of a breast augmentation.
 Don't be surprised if the first time you see your scars it's a bit... scary.
 Nipple scars and breast lift scars especially can look quite overwhelming in the early days.

 Your scars might look scary now, but when taken care of they will eventually look almost invisible.